kpundt93/mr-robogers-neighborhood/README.md

   Expected Output: false;_

 _Describe: mrRoboger(input)_
-* _Test: It should take a single string number, loop over the digits, and push the correct phrase into a final array.
+* _Test: It should take an input, loop over the input array, and push the correct phrase into a final array.
-  Code: mrRoboger("35");
+  Code: mrRoboger(5);
-  Expected Output: ["Won't you be my neighbor?"]_
+  Expected Output: ["0", "1", "2", "Won't you be my neighbor?", "4", "5"]_

 ## GitHub Pages
 _View the project here: https://kpundt93.github.io/mr-robogers-neighborhood/_